By: Steve Johnson

 Weaknesses: Small and skinny.
 Lacks bulk and doesn’t appear to have the body to put much on.
 Hasn’t been used as much in the pass game, as his predecessor.
 Despite good effort in pass pro, he will get run over in the NFL.

 Overview: Love has elite speed and there’s always a need for that in the NFL.
 He’s a good runner that will fight for yards, despite his size.
 Ultimately, his size will hold him back from ever truly being a 3 down back in the NFL.
 Would be utilized best in a RBBC type situation where he can be the lightning to someones thunder.
+I can’t envision him handling a workload.

-Draft Projection: Day 2 Pick
+Draft Projection: Early Day 3 Pick

 Phanaddict Draft Grade: TBD